 Community Needs Assessments

 The Planning Council can help you, your organization, or your community determine needs, gaps in service or care, capacity, best solutions, and economic viability of proposed programs and services.

 The Planning Council has conducted all types of Needs Assessments since its inception.
 These assessments provide an in-depth understanding of the most important needs of that group or community, and guides future action.
 Needs assessments look at resources, capacity and gaps in services or care.
 Typically, the most vital needs are prioritized to address when making changes.

-MAPP is a community-wide strategic planning tool for improving community health.
-Since 2008, The Planning Council completed MAPP needs assessments for the departments of Public Health in Chesapeake, Hampton, Suffolk and Portsmouth.
-In addition, a community Needs Assessment was completed for the Virginia Eastern Shore in 2011, and assistance was provided to the Sentara Martha Jefferson Hospital and Thomas Jefferson Health District to update their MAPP assessment in fall 2016.
-Each assessment builds on all community collaboration to assess the public health system, and prioritize issues while identifying resources to address them.
+Since 2008, The Planning Council has completed Community Health Needs Assessments for the departments of Public Health in Chesapeake, Hampton, Suffolk and Portsmouth, along with the Virginia Eastern Shore, the Sentara Martha Jefferson Hospital/Thomas Jefferson Health District and Chesapeake Regional Healthcare.
+Each assessment is tailored to the needs of that community/entity and builds on all community collaboration to assess the public health system, and prioritize issues while identifying resources to address them.

-The Planning Council team can assist you or your organization with grants research and writing, as well as compliance and monitoring assistance.
+The Planning Council team can assist you or your organization with various research and data analysis, as well as compliance and monitoring assistance.
 We know the ins and outs of government grant-making agencies and nonprofit foundations.
 Let us help you maximize your return on investment.